Avoiding Security Misconfigurations Through Extended Security Posture Management

 Cybersecurity teams have the unenviable task of ensuring the security of the organization.
 This responsibility is never easy, and providing protection can be complicated.
 Among the many duties of the cybersecurity team is ensuring that the security measures implemented in the enterprise are working perfectly.
 Unfortunately, this doesn’t always happen.

 Sometimes, these measures will be misconfigured, mainly because of many factors.
 And this is where the problem begins.
+82% of susceptible breaches can be attributed to a misconfigured security setting.

-The issue of security misconfigurations can usually be mitigated by implementing comprehensive security posture management (XSPM).
-This security platform has been specifically designed to address cybersecurity vulnerabilities in the organization, including security misconfigurations.
+XSPM is a has been specifically designed to address cybersecurity vulnerabilities in the organization, including security misconfigurations.
 The good thing about comprehensive security posture management is that it has been designed to continue to monitor the infrastructure for any security weaknesses or vulnerabilities that may come up.
 And since XSPM has new capabilities to perform these tasks, it can scale quickly to any organization and is highly effective, too.

 Security misconfigurations: Why do they occur?